 Method 3.
 Transfer Files from Google Drive to Dropbox Automatically

-If you need to move files between the cloud storage supported by CBackkupper, don't hesitate to follow the steps to use it.
+If you need to transfer Google Drive to Dropbox or need to move files between the cloud storage supported by CBackup, don't hesitate to follow the steps to use it:

 1. Get started with CBackup.
 Create a CBackup account for free and sign in.